Ricks-Lab/gpu-utils/README.md

 ## amdgpu-ls
 This utility displays most relevant parameters for installed AMD GPUs.
 The default behavior is to list relevant parameters by GPU.
+OpenCL platform information is added when the *--clinfo* option is used.
 The *--pstate* option can be used to output the p-state table for each GPU instead.

 ## amdgpu-monitor
 A utility to give the current state of all compatible AMD GPUs.
 The default behavior